Axway/amplify-central/content/en/docs/integrate_with_central/webhook/_index.md

 ### Create the integration

 The integration is a simple name to group webhooks together.
-For instance, you can have an integration for managing the Subscription notification where several webhooks are involved.
+For instance, you can have an integration for managing the subscription notification where several webhooks are involved.

 ```yaml
 group: management